valhuber/LogicBank/$readme.txt

 FIXME design - search for these, which designate request for external review TODO major - designates significant unimplemented

-pytest is the test framework
+test framework is PyUnit (Unittest) - but the tests are not tests, but ./examples/nw/tests

 still on Python 3.11, so build is
     pip install wheel twine